Man holds synagogue attendees hostage in Texas: reports | DW | 15.01.2022

 US media report that a man is holding a number of people hostage in a synagogue in Texas.
 A SWAT team was responding to the situation, police said.

-Authorities in Colleyville, a city in northeastern Texas, are negotiating with a man who has reportedly taken people hostage at a synagogue during Saturday services, US media reported.
+Authorities in Colleyville, a city of about 26,000 in northeastern Texas, are negotiating with a man who has reportedly taken people hostage at a synagogue during Saturday services, US media reported.

-Colleyville police said on Twitter they were conducting SWAT operations.
+Colleyville police said they were conducting SWAT operations.
 Residents in the area were being evacuated, police said.

 Around two hours after police first reported the incident, they said the situation was still ongoing.